 Sixth Form: Years 12 and 13

 The syllabus taught is the two year AQA Specification B for English Literature.
-In the first year, students study two drama texts Othello and Death of a Salesman, the novel Tess of the D’Urbervilles and the poetry of William Blake.
-This is in preparation for Paper 1 Literary Genres: Aspects of Tragedy.
+In the first year, students study two drama texts Twelfth Night and The Importance of Being Earnest, the novel Emma by Jane Austen and the Poetry of William Blake.
+This is in preparation for Paper 1 Literary Genres: Aspects of Comedy.
 In Year 13, students continue with their study of Blake and their analysis of ‘unseen’ texts.
 They also begin preparation for Paper 2 Texts and Genres: Elements of political writing by studying Henry 1V Part 1, and Crace’s Harvest.
 The A Level includes NEA (formerly coursework); students will study a collection of short stories and the poetry of T S Eliot.